brain-networks/spatial-control/README.md

 5. <code>main.m</code> : code that reads in data, calculates the "local" and "spatial" input matrices, and calculates global energy for all $11 \times 11$ brain state transitions.

 Note that this code is designed to be generic.
 It's straightforward to replace the structural connectivity, parcel centroids, and brain states with a different dataset.

+Note also that there are no additional dependencies; code should work "out of the box".

 DISCLAIMER: All software is provide <b>as is</b>.